HaxeFoundation/haxe-evolution/proposals/0000-arrow-functions.md

     //vs
     array.map(a => a.toInt()).sort((a, b) => a - b);
     ```
-    Required boilerplate reduced from 28 chars to 6.
+    Required boilerplate reduced from 32 chars to 4.

-* Nowadays arrow functions largely adopted by programmers community.
+* Nowadays arrow functions are largely adopted by programmers community.
     Lack of such functions in Haxe raises questions for newcomers that Haxe suffers stagnation in development.
     This factor has negative impact on growth of Haxe community.